Albert Toeaina

-Albert Jesse Toeaina (born June 26, 1984) was a professional American and Canadian football offensive tackle for the Las Vegas Locomotives of the United Football League.
-He was signed by the Carolina Panthers as an undrafted free agent in 2006.
+Albert Jesse Toeaina (born June 26, 1984) is an American former professional football offensive tackle He was signed by the Carolina Panthers as an undrafted free agent in 2006.
 He played college football at Tennessee.

 Toeaina was born in San Francisco to a Samoan American family.
 Growing up in Antioch, California, Toeiana graduated from Pittsburg High School.
 He began his college football career at the City College of San Francisco before transferring to the University of Tennessee.

-He has also been a member of the Oakland Raiders and Hamilton Tiger-Cats.
+He was also a member of the Oakland Raiders, Hamilton Tiger-Cats, and Las Vegas Locomotives.